OpenEvalProject/evals/manuscripts/elife-31106/v1/manuscript.md

 ## Abstract

-G protein-coupled receptor stimulation inhibits TRPM3 channel activity through direct binding of the G βγ subunit to the channel.
+G protein-coupled receptor stimulation inhibits TRPM3 channel activity through direct binding of the Gβγ subunit to the channel.